amir111/TelegramInventoryBot_2017/README.md

 # TelegramInventoryBot_2017
 Automized Telegram APP I created during my Automato Inc. internship.
 It assists the office manager in keeping track of and ordering office products.
-I built both the admin side and user side.
+I built both the admin side and server side.
 Tested using iOS iPhone and Google Browser.

 Tools Used in no particular order: Telegram API's, JS, MongoDB, TextEditor(Sublime)